ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 MCAS supports playbook-based automation by integrating with Microsoft Flow (also known as Power Automate).

-#### Design Considerations

 Specific MCAS alerts can be configured as playbook triggers, automating pre-approved responses and minimising security analyst intervention.
 Playbooks are created in Microsoft Flow and made available to MCAS via the Cloud App Security connector.
 The use of playbooks requires a Microsoft Flow plan.

-#### Design Decisions

-The tables below describe the Playbooks design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.
+Table 111 Playbooks Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---